 It only take a few minutes

 In the real world, most of us don’t have hours to spend having deep and meaningfuls with our son – especially when we have more than one child.
-However, a few minutes of one-on-one time each day (the Family Peace Foundation recommends 8 minutes) is all it takes to fill a child’s tank.
+However, a few minutes of one-on-one time each day (8 minutes is recommended) is all it takes to fill a child’s tank.

 And by putting in those precious minutes, you’ll save time and energy elsewhere.
 When your son’s attachment tank is full, he feels as though he can handle anything – including sibling disputes and homework.
 He also feels connected to and loved by his parent – his safe keeper and hero.
 And yes, this goes for teens too, despite the eye rolling.